 And I am suddenly not in my body.

 And then a voice comes.
 A soft, yet strong voice.
 The voice seems to harmonize my body into its own vibration.
 The voice is female.
 She sounds older, like a grandmother.
 The most caring, compassionate, patient, wise grandmother.
 She says, “Child, my dear child.
 Do Reiki on yourself for thirty days.”

 I know in an instant what she means.
 I know that she is instructing me to use Reiki as the healing tool for my skin infection.
 And although she doesn’t say it, I know she is God.
 I knew she is Source.
-I know that I have left my body, have returned to the place that I have been, so many times before.
+I know that I have left my body; I know that I have returned to the place that I have been, so many times before.
 I know I am home.

-This place is so familiar.
 Waves of ecstasy.
 Waves of bliss.
 Pure knowing.
 Pure love.
 Beyond comprehension, beyond the mind.
 Only love.

-I begin to hear people talking around me, and slowly, I come back into my body.
+I begin to hear people softly talking…and slowly…I come back into my body.
 I see a nurse bending before me, fussing with some gadgets by my bed.
 I smile at her, and begin to softly laugh.
 I see my husband enter the room.
 He guides me into a wheelchair.